natrixIsBack/Discord-Moderation-Bot/README.md

 A comprehensive Discord moderation bot built with `discord.js` v14 and Node.js.
 This bot includes approximately 20 moderation and utility commands to help manage your server effectively.

+THIS IS A BOT TEMPLATE !!!!
+USE IT TO CREATE YOUR OWN BOT AND COMMANDS !!

 ## Features

 - Slash commands for moderation: